Fare Zone Taxonomy Design

 return self.cache[stop_id]

-For transit operators, this fallback behavior is auditable via daily reconciliation reports.
-Revenue analysts can query the confidence flag to isolate low-certainty transactions for manual review.
-Developers should version zone payloads using semantic versioning and embed cryptographic signatures to prevent unauthorized topology modifications at the edge.
+For transit operators, this fallback is auditable through daily reconciliation reports: revenue analysts filter on the confidence flag to isolate low-certainty transactions for manual review.
+Developers version zone payloads with semantic versioning and embed cryptographic signatures so no unauthorized topology change can reach an edge validator.

 - Enforce

-By treating the fare zone taxonomy as a strict, versioned data contract rather than a static GIS layer, transit teams can achieve sub-second enrichment, zero-duplicate reconciliation, and resilient revenue allocation across fragmented multi-modal networks.
+By treating the taxonomy as a strict, versioned data contract rather than a static GIS layer, transit teams achieve sub-second enrichment, zero-duplicate reconciliation, and resilient revenue allocation across fragmented multi-modal networks.